Advantages and Disadvantages of Using Dual Monitors in the Office

 Believe it or not, too much space can be every bit as much of a problem as not enough space!
 With two monitors, especially if you have two widescreen monitors, you may find that you’re spending a lot of time resizing the viewing windows to optimize your display.
 Oddly enough, users with a smaller screen may find that everything fits well within the windows in a much more natural and usable way.

 Making the decision to move your business from single monitor configurations to a dual-monitor environment can be daunting — especially due to the financial implications involved with the shift.
 Keep in mind the potential productivity gains and whether or not your teams are likely to take full advantage of the additional space when you’re making your final decision.
 Ready to learn more about the possibilities for docked laptops, additional monitors or other technology questions?
-Contact today at or via email to .
+Contact {company} today at {phone} or via email to {email}.
 We will work with your Fort Lauderdale organization to determine the right fit for your office.